osh - The capital of South Kyrgyzstan

 What to see in Osh region

-The best time to plan your trip to the Osh region at the end of August – the beginning of September, when crops are harvested from the fields and the sun will not burn as much as in summer.
+The best time to have your trip to the Osh region is at the end of August – the beginning of September, when crops are harvested from the fields and the sun will not burn as much as in summer.
 Also the spring time is beautiful in the Fergana valley as in all Central Asia.

 One of the must-see point is the Caves of Chil-Ustun.
 Walking in dark caves hearing the cries of bats is not a pleasure for the faint of heart, but if you can overcome the bats you might get impressed.
 Those who like to meet history are advised to stop by the city of Uzgen.
 Once the second capital of the state of the Karakhanids.
 In Uzgen you can enjoy ancient mausoleums and mosques, authentic oriental bazaars and the authentic Uzgenskiy plov made with the famous reddish rice.

 Travel to Osh

 Traveling to the Osh region from Bishkek, you will enjoy the beauty of the Kyrgyz landscapes along the way.
 The road passes through picturesque Suusamyr valley, Chychkan gorge and paths take you next to sights that should have you to wander off from the fastest path.
 Examples of these are the Toktogul reservoir area, world’s largest natural walnut forest in Arslanbob and beautiful lake Sary Chelek.
 Within few hours on the road you may experience all the seasons as the highest mountain passes reach almost 4000 meters.